hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 let choreo = parse_choreography_str(threshold_dsl)?;
 ```

 This generates the protocol within a `threshold_ceremony` module.

-Multiple choreographies with different namespaces can coexist by parsing them separately and using the namespace for code generation:
+Multiple choreographies with different namespaces can coexist.
+Parse them separately and use the namespace for code generation.

 ```rust
 let consensus_dsl = r#"